 Category Specification Waveform Biphasic Truncated Exponential Energy Adult: 150 J nominal delivered into a 50 ohm load Infant/child: 50 J nominal delivered into a 50 ohm load Charge control Automatic by Patient Analysis System Charge time from shock-a dvised Typically < 6 seconds with a fresh DBP-2800 battery pack and < 9 seconds with a fresh DBP-1400 battery pack.
-Charge time may increase at the end of battery life and for temperatures below 10°C. Charge complete indication on Shock-required indicator flashing Shock delivery Fully Automatic Automatic If Patient Analysis System decides rhythm is no longer shockable, or If defibrillation pads are removed from patient or unplugged from unit.
-Manual If operator presses the OFF/DISARM button at any tin to disarm and turns off the device.
+Charge time may increase at the end of battery life and for temperatures below 10°C. Charge complete indication on SHOCK button flashing "Press Shock button" voice prompt Chook dolivow Shock is delivered by a single SHOCK button Automatic DISARM If Patient Analysis System decides rhythm is no longer shockable, or Within 30 seconds after Charge complete, if operator has not pressed SHOCK button, or If defibrillation pads are removed from patient or unplugged from unit.
+Manual If operator presses the OFF/DISARM button at any time to disarm and turns off the device.